miloszmisiek/miloszmisiek/README.md

 ## I'm a Full-Stack Software Developer, Sailor and Student

-- 📚 I'm CS student of West Pomeranian University of Technology in Szczecin, Poland
+- 📚 I'm a Web Developer and CS student of West Pomeranian University of Technology in Szczecin, Poland
-- 🌱 I’m currently learning C++ and PHP
+- 🌱 I’m currently building a web application for Maritime University in Szczecin to utilizr public procurement
 - 💻 I’m looking for interesting projects opportunities
 - 🚲 If I'm not coding, you will find me on a road riding my bicycle or at sea 🏄 waves